More than a Mile Deep

 4. Partnering and cooperation

-One organization alone cannot provide leadership training throughout sub-Saharan Africa (53 countries) for both men and women.
+One organization alone cannot provide leadership training throughout sub-Saharan Africa (53 countries).
 Effective collaboration is a must.
 To achieve national and international coverage, local platform organizations are multi-ethnic, interdenominational and regionally representative.

-Action-Reflection-Action is a very practical training methodology incorporated into many MMD courses.
+Action-Reflection-Action is a practical training methodology incorporated into many MMD courses.

-Then, in personal and peer group interaction, they reflect on the issues and a biblical response.
+Then, in personal and peer group interaction, they reflect on the problem and seek biblical solutions.
 Reflection.

 Finally, they go back into the community to apply those solutions.
 Action.

 Thus, MMD training has led to development of African designed and owned projects like small businesses, garbage recycling, care for those impacted by HIV/AIDS and youth ministry.